legal herstory pioneers

 -

-In 1923, appointed to the Uniform Law Comm'n.
+In 1923, appointed to the Uniform Law Commission.

 -

-Between 1934-1953, served as attorney for the territorial legislative body during session, writing much of the legislation of the time.
+Between 1934-1953, served as attorney for the Hawaiian territorial legislative body during session, writing much of the legislation of the time.

 -